FirebirdSQL/firebird/doc/sql.extensions/README.ddl.txt

 Defines whether replication is enabled for the specified table.
 If not specified in the CREATE TABLE statement, the database-level default behaviour is applied.

+24) COLLATE clause can be used as a part of character data type as per SQL standard.
+(Dmitry Sibiryakov)

+If is used twice, an error is returned.